 6. Pristine Forest Ecosystems

-Rwanda’s parks offer travelers the chance to explore some of Africa’s most pristine and ancient ecosystems.
+Rwanda’s parks offer travellers the chance to explore some of Africa’s most pristine and ancient ecosystems.
 Nyungwe Forest, in particular, is one of the best-preserved montane rainforests on the continent and is home to an astonishing variety of flora and fauna.
 Visitors can hike through its dense forests, marvel at towering mahogany trees, and encounter rare orchid species and vibrant butterflies.
 The forest is also a key water catchment area, feeding two of Africa’s great rivers: the Congo and the Nile.

-Nyungwe’s forest is ideal for nature lovers and hikers who seek an immersive experience in one of the most biodiverse places on earth.
+Nyungwe’s forest is ideal for nature lovers and hikers who seek an immersive experience in one of the most biodiverse places on Earth.

 7. Sustainable Tourism and Conservation Focus